chille137/HarmonicComplexifier/README.md

 ### Audio playback
 ### Midi Export
 ### User Interface
 The Graphical User Interface of the Harmonic Complexifier is a grid-based GUI obtained through the use of CSS Grid layout.
 Thanks to this intuitive and powerful layout system, the obtained layout is flexible and responsive.
+For example, the entire page is based on the following grid:

+.grid-container{
+    display: grid;
+    grid-template-columns: repeat(6, 1fr); /*six column of 1fr */
+    grid-template-rows: 1fr 3.2fr auto 3fr;
+    grid-column-gap: 0.25em;
+    grid-row-gap: 4%;
+}

+Another impoertant element of the Harmonic Complexifier GUI is the style of the button

 ## Conclusions
 We believe that the "Harmonic Complexifier" succeds in its purpouse of guiding a beginning musician in music theory. by encouraging him to evolve and vary using the level of complexity and transformations he likes best.